 In the event of a contemplated scheduled outage of a tie between the PJM RTO and neighboring entity, the Transmission Owner initiating the request discusses the outage with the directly connected Balancing Authority and/or Transmission Operator for their consideration.
 Likewise, if it is expected that such an outage will be extended beyond its scheduled time, this is discussed with the directly connected Balancing Authority and/or Transmission Operator.
 If agreeable to the directly connected Balancing Authority and/or Transmission Operator, the initiating Transmission Owner submits an outage request to PJM, all other systems that may be affected are notified.
-This procedure also applies to a tie between the PJM RTO and an adjacent Balancing Authority and/or Transmission Operators are expected to follow a similar procedure.
+This procedure also applies to a tie between the PJM RTO and an adjacent Balancing Authority and/or Transmission Operator whenever the PJM RTO initiates an outage request.
+Adjacent Balancing Authorities and/or Transmission Operators are expected to follow a similar procedure.

-4.2.12 Coordinating Outage Requests with Planned Nuclear Generation Outages
+4.2.12 Coordinating Outage Requests with Planned Nuclear Generation OutagesWhen a Transmission Owner submits an Outage Request that will open a Nuclear Generating Station's Unit Breaker the following guidelines shall be observed:

-When a Transmission Owner submits an Outage Request that will open a Nuclear Generating Station's Unit Breaker the following guidelines shall be observed:
+• All Nuclear Unit breaker Outage Requests shall be coordinated closely with the Nuclear Station to coincide with a Unit outage.

-- All Nuclear Unit breaker Outage Requests shall be coordinated closely with the Nuclear Station to coincide with a Unit outage. - In the case that the Outage Request cannot be delayed until the next Unit Outage, the Nuclear station should be given at least six weeks' notice.
+In the case that the Outage Request cannot be delayed until the next Unit Outage, the Nuclear station should be given at least six weeks' notice.
 The schedule for opening the Unit Breaker must be closely coordinated with the station.
 The length of time that the breaker remains open should be minimized.